November 8, 2019

 These are just a couple examples of how different requirements for a rebuilt title can be by state.
 Be sure to follow your state’s requirements to get a rebuilt title.
 Your local DMV can help.

 “Full coverage” is not an actual coverage you can purchase.
 When people ask for full coverage insurance, it typically means having Liability insurance, Comprehensive insurance, and Collision insurance as part of your car insurance.
-A typical auto insurance policy may have these coverages, but rebuilt title vehicles aren’t eligible for Comprehensive and Collision, even though they passed inspection to be on the road.
-Liability insurance is required to legally operate a vehicle and is the only insurance you’ll be able to buy for your rebuilt title car.
+With the Root app, you can decide which combination of coverages is right for you.

 Root can help insure your rebuilt title car